Overnight Camping Experience in Aloguinsan Cebu

 I’ve always thought I looked innocent but this incident made me realize that I could easily pass for a hired killer.
 I had no choice but to make up a story that I was here on matters of tourism.

-At least I got a travel blog and some photos in my camera to show.
-I also told him of my sleeping situation.
+At least I got a travel blog and some photos on my camera to show.
+I also told him about my sleeping situation.
 Still, he looked unconvinced.

 I finally overdid my deception by telling him that I have an appointment with the tourism officer tomorrow morning, which I don’t.

 Thinking that I finally got away from his untrusting radar, he suggested that I transfer my tent within the grounds of the municipal hall beside the police station.

 Being an ‘expected guest’ of the town, he felt that my safety was his responsibility.